Man Over Board

 Weather4D considers this theme with three settings allowing sophisticated calculation of the relative drift of the man overboard and the boat :

-• Delay : adjustable from 0 at 60 seconds, allows to take into account the reaction time of the crew between the moment of the fall and the activation of the MOB function.
-The position of the fall will consider this delay, according to the COG (course over ground) a SOG (SOG) instants.
+• Delay : adjustable from 0 down to 60 seconds, allows to take into account the reaction time of the crew between the moment of the fall and the activation of the MOB function.
+The position of the fall will consider this delay, based on COGs (Road on the bottom) and SOG (speed over the bottom) instants.

-• Current drift : Weather4D can calculate a drift of the man overboard due to the current, in speed and direction.
-The data used are those of an instrument for this calculation, for example an electromagnetic speed sensor providing speed on two axes, longitudinal and lateral (²).
+• Current drift : Weather4D can calculate a man-overboard drift due to the current, in speed and direction.
+The data used must be those of an instrument allowing this calculation, for example, an electromagnetic speed sensor providing speed on two axes, longitudinal and lateral (²).

-• Wind drift : Weather4D can calculate a drift of the man overboard due to wind, in speed and direction.
-The data used are those of an instrument for this calculation.
-An ultrasonic wind sensor will provide the best accuracy in this case.
+• Wind drift : Weather4D can calculate a man-overboard drift due to wind, in speed and direction.
+The data used must be those of an instrument allowing this calculation.
+An ultrasonic wind vane anemometer will provide the best accuracy in this case.

-The consideration for the calculation of these three settings, time lag and drift, allows to display on the map, as with an AIS target, the respective locations of the boat and the MOB.
-The helmsman must strive to maintain a course merging these two locations (CPA = zero meter).
+The calculation of these three settings takes into account, reaction time and drifts, allows to display on the map, just like for an AIS target, the respective locations of the boat and the MOB.
+The helmsman must strive to maintain a course merging these two locations (CPA = zero meters).

-As an AIS target, Calculation displays the prediction of the respective locations of the MOB and the boat at the time of CPA.
-The coxswain must keep the two prediction points superimposed.
+As for an AIS target, Calculation displays the prediction of the respective locations of the MOB and the boat at the time of CPA.
+The helmsman must maintain the two prediction points superimposed.

 The limits of the MOB function

-In a rough sea, with a strong downwind, in the worst case under spinnaker and maybe at night, even an experienced crew, time to implement a recovery operation may take several tens of minutes. lower spinnaker, upwind in the breeze, reefing, starting engine, all these actions, even carried out without panic, take time.
+In heavy seas, with a strong downwind, in the worst case under spinnaker and maybe at night, even with a seasoned crew, The time it takes to implement a recovery maneuver may take several tens of minutes. lower spinnaker, Upwind in the breeze, Reduction of sail, starting engine, All these actions, even if they are carried out without panic, take time.
 The lost time will be more than double the return time to the man overboard.
 More distance increases, the harder it becomes to locate the target.

-The help of electronics is undeniable in these circumstances, but still need to have accurate and perfectly calibrated instruments necessary to calculate, a plotter or application permanently connected instruments, and a good dose of luck.
-According to the water temperature, the physical constitution of the person, his clothing, if he is provided with or without a lifejacket, the survival time is limited.
+The help of electronics is undeniable in these circumstances, but it is still necessary to have the precise and perfectly calibrated instruments necessary for the calculation, a tracker or an application permanently connected to the instruments, and a good dose of luck.
+Depending on the water temperature, the physical constitution of the person, his clothing, if he is provided with or without a lifejacket, survival time is limited.

-In the same way that routing, MOB is based on sophisticated calculations based on data that were inherently part of randomness.
-It is therefore only aid, certainly valuable, but not infallible.
+In the same way as routing, The MOB function is based on sophisticated calculations based on data that inherently have an element of randomness.
+So it's only aid, precious certainly, but not infallible.

-We can not emphasize this enough, the ultimate solution is to not fall into the sea !
-Since the widespread use of self-inflating jackets, little bulky for maneuver, it is imperative to require the wearing, day when reducing the wing, night in all circumstances, and ensure that the harness tethers are hitched on robust lifelines.
+We can't repeat it enough, the ultimate solution is to not fall into the sea !
+Since the widespread use of self-inflating jackets, little bulky for maneuver, it is imperative to require the wearing, during the day when the sails are reduced, at night in all circumstances, and ensure that the harness tethers are hitched on robust lifelines.
 Unlawful to relieve themselves in pajamas rear balcony, at night under spinnaker !

-Despite these precautions of good seamanship, we can now add to life jackets a personal AIS beacon that will even more accurately to locate a MOB.
-Most pleasure boats being equipped with AIS receiver (and increasingly a transponder), the height of the VHF antenna provides a wide area reception range, even with a significant wave height.
-For example tags SIMY My-AIS automatic triggering announce a range of 5 at 10 nautical miles and are an excellent way to optimize the recovery of the crew in the water.
+Despite these precautions of common sense, we can now add to life jackets a personal AIS beacon that will even more accurately to locate a MOB.
+Most pleasure boats are equipped with an AIS receiver (and increasingly a transponder), the height of the VHF antenna allows a long-distance reception range, even with high wave heights.
+For example, the SIMY My-AIS automatic trigger announce a scope of 5 down to 10 nautical miles and represent an excellent solution to optimize the recovery of the teammate to the water.

 –––

-(¹) The considerations in this article come directly from a university thesis signed Karvinen Atro the full text can be downloaded in English in PDF format from this website.
+(¹) The considerations of this article come directly from a academic thesis signed Atro Karvinen whose full version in English in PDF format can be downloaded from PDF format since This website.

-(²) The sensor Airmar DX900+ provides the speed of lateral displacement, so leeway drift.
+(²) The sensor Airmar DX900+ provides the lateral movement speed, so leeway drift.
 Its data in two axes combined with the movement on the ground, calculation is available to deduce the speed and direction of the instantaneous current.
 This sensor is supported by Weather4D.

 –––

-1. Question bête : Dans l’hypothèse d’homogénéité du courant dans la zone, vous dites qu’on écarte le courant du calculmais la position MOB enregistrée est une position sur le fond, pas sur l’eau.
+1. Stupid question : In the hypothesis of current homogeneity in the area, You say that the current of calculation is dismissed… mais la position MOB enregistrée est une position sur le fond, pas sur l’eau.
 Comment écartez vous du calcul la valeur du courant dans ce cas ?
-Thank you in advance.
+Thanks in advance.

 1. La formule fait référence au calcul dynamique du déplacement relatif des deux mobiles (MOB/bateau).
 Si vous avez un peu de temps entre la dinde et la bûche, téléchargez la thèse (lien dans les renvois) et prenez un peu d’aspirine 😉

-The SAR module OpenCPN to quickly define search patterns around the MOB : square drive, parallel road, road sectors, road staircase ...
+The OpenCPN SAR Module allows you to quickly define research patterns around the MOB point : square road, parallel route, Road by sectors, Staircase road ...

-We will see this feature you someday and W4D ?
+Will we see this functionality one day and W4D ?

 3. Thank you Francis,

-The worst situation is night fall while the crew sleeps.
-For this, it takes a loud audible warning on board, this is not necessarily the case with the AIS.
-Can you specify the conditions for the outbreak of the tag causes this alert sound board ?
+The worst situation is the fall at night while the crew sleeps.
+For that, You need a powerful sound alert on board, This is not necessarily the case with the AIS.
+Can you specify the necessary conditions for the trigger of the tag lesses this sound alert on board ?

 4. Thank you Francis,

-It is impossible to do this if we are to 2 and one falls into the water.
-Impossible if you have not seen the crew falling overboard, impossible if you can't see it in the wake.
+It is impossible to do this if we are at 2 and that one falls into the water.
+Impossible if we haven't seen the teammate fall into the water, Impossible if we do not see it in the eye in the wake.

-Electronic / computer tools are very useful in these cases, provided you have a dedicated team member to the use of these tools.
-An AIS beacon in the pocket is a "must have".
+Electronic/computer tools are very useful in these cases, provided you have a team member dedicated to the use of these tools.
+A tag ais in the pocket is a "must have".

 Comments are closed.